 Linh Dang received her Arts in Medicine Graduate Certificate in 2016 with hopes to pursue the Master or Arts (MA) in Arts in Medicine in the future.
 During her time in the graduate certificate program, Linh gained knowledge, experience, and confidence that allowed her to pursue an executive position.

-As the Associate Executive Director of Patient Experience, Linh uses Arts in Medicine to engage employees and patients by offering live music, storytelling to the kids in the PICU, and mindful doodling to the staff.
+As the Senior Director of Arts in Medicine, Linh uses Arts in Medicine to help combat burnout and compassion fatigue among staff by offering new arts initiatives to support employees in delivering high-quality care for patients and families.
 Linh's certificate helped her to focus on compassion and how to combine it with the arts.
 The courses gave her many innovative ideas.
-Linh is producing a workbook relating to art journaling, as well as using art to spread compassion through what she calls, “Art of Kindness.”
+Linh is producing a workbook relating to art journaling, as well as using art to spread compassion through what she calls, “Compassionate Art.”

 Linh says, "Arts in Medicine provides a purpose for any artist who wants to see how the magic of art can give an instant boost to a meaningful life, a look of pride in a patient’s face, or a tangible grasp of joy.
 Arts in Medicine makes me excited to learn more and do more for others who are sick and to give beauty back to the community."

 Linh also notes that, "Attending CAM is one of the best things that happened in my life.
 It’s not just a degree or a profession, it’s a community that continues to give back.
 I am proud of my Arts in Medicine Certificate and of UF."